Public Agency Opportunity

 For further information please contact Graham Axford, at (780)-643-3805 or email@example.com.

 Carefully read the Recruitment Posting and the Position Profile to ensure this is an appropriate opportunity for you.
 Applicants are advised to provide information that clearly and concisely demonstrates how their qualifications meet the advertised requirements.

 Online applications are preferred.
 To apply, click on the 'apply' button, create or sign into your account in the ePAAS system; upload your resume, view the listing under Current Opportunities and click on 'submit application'.
 The uploaded resume will be automatically attached.

-Provide a short (maximum 200 words) biography using the Biography template found under additional documents section.
-Your biography should contain general information about your education, experience, community involvement, skills, etc. Please note that biographies may be edited for length and clarity.
+Provide a short 4 line biography using the Biography template found under additional documents section.
+Your biography should include your name, current work experience, board/committee experience and relevant education.
+Please note that biographies may be edited for length and clarity.

 Once your biography and other required form(s) are completed, save it to your PC.
 When you hit 'submit application', you will be prompted to upload additional documents.
 Drag and drop (or upload) your completed cover letter, biography and other form(s) into the 'Drop files below or click to upload' section before clicking the 'apply' button.

 If you are unable to apply online, please submit a cover letter and resume, quoting the recruitment posting competition number, to the contact provided on the posting.
 We thank all applicants for their interest.
 All applications will be reviewed to assess which candidates' qualifications most closely match the agency's requirements.
 Only those selected for interviews will be contacted to advance to the next step in the appointment process.
 You can check the status of each competition on-line at https://www.alberta.ca/public-agencies.cfm.

 All potential candidates will be screened for potential conflicts of interest.
 Please Note: Successful applicants will have the following information about them made publicly available on the Public Agency Secretariat Website: name, biography, public agency, and position title.